 How do I build better habits that will make me great?

 Ever wonder why it’s easy to make some things stick and seemingly impossible to achieve other goals?
-Maybe you always resolve to lose those 20 pounds, start working out and eating better, only to go back to your usual habits in a few weeks.
-Or perhaps you can never keep money under control and your debt continues to climb.
+Maybe you always resolve to lose those 20 pounds that are bothering you.
+You start working out and eating better, only to go back to your usual habits in a few weeks.
+Or, perhaps you can never keep money under control and your debt continues to climb.
 Others might feel like they’re always a step behind, or are lacking in organization and not getting enough done because of it.
 So how do you start building better habits?

+The answer often lies in our goals.
 What are your goals?
+How driven are you to succeed?
 In order to achieve them, you’ll need a proactive approach.
 Those pounds aren’t going to disappear on their own, and you’re not going to get a call with an offer for your dream job by just sitting and waiting.
+Scientists have found that building habits can take up to 12 weeks – that’s three months.
+Three months might sound like a long time, but think about it in the scheme of your life.
+Are you willing to commit at least three months of dedicated practice to achieve your goal?
+If not, it might be time for a new goal altogether.

 Pillar 1: Get focused